 Despite all the fuss, ghost authorship in industry-initiated trials (i.e. most trials) is still common, perhaps even the rule (74-78).

 The commissioning, timing, and placement of these ‘papers’ is orchestrated by …

 … the marketing and sales divisions.

 Because?
-Timing, presentation and placement (key journals) are the keys to optimal marketing and sales.
+Timing, presentation, and placement (key journals) are the sine qua non to optimal marketing and sales.

-So, the medical-writing companies ghost-write and orchestrate it all, get key authors on board, and presto …
+The medical-writing companies ghost-write and orchestrate it all, lastly, they get key authors on board, and presto …

 PLoS Med and the NY Times got a raft of such documents [to do with medical-writing companies] made public (see here), in a court case: Ginny Barbour, editor in chief of PloS Medicine, said she was taken aback by the systematic approach [to generating ghost-written papers] of the [medical writing] agency.
-‘I found these documents quite shocking, … They lay out in a very methodical and detailed way how publication was planned [before the ‘authors’ ever got involved’] (44).
+‘I found these documents quite shocking, … They lay out in a very methodical and detailed way how publication was planned’ [before the ‘authors’ ever got involved] (79).